STATEBOARD/docs

 Does it phone home?

 No. There's no analytics, no telemetry, no license server, no remote font fetching at runtime.
-The only outbound traffic is what you initiate at install (pulling the image, fetching dependencies).
+At runtime the only outbound call is to your OIDC provider, during sign-in.
 The docs search runs locally on an Orama index built at compile time.
-See Self-hosting → Airgap deployments.
+See Self-hosting → Airgap considerations.

 Why isn't this a roadmap tool?